Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 She said, Oh, so I'm supposed to do all the cleaning around the house, myself, and my needs don't come said now.
 I'm glad you're checking this out.
 No, I'm saying that **everyone's needs getting met, is the objective of non violent communication.**

 This doesn't require ever giving up or giving in, **it just means not getting addicted to our strategy**.
 If we're addicted to our strategy, it's very easy for the other person to hear I request as a demand and this threatens their need for autonomy and makes it harder for them to enjoy giving.
-So we need to say clearly what we want.
+We need to say clearly what we want.
 But the objective is to create a connection and then which everybody's needs get met through compassionate giving.

 If your objective is just to get people to do what you want, don't study nonviolent communication.
 Go to a dog obedience school and see how they train dogs.